p4lang/gsoc/2025/projects/bmv2_pkt_out/README.md

 ### Tracing

 Currently, trace in BMv2 is using packed trivial struct for storing trace information and transmitting it via NanoMsg as raw binaries.
 The receiving side of the trace (`nanomsg_client.py`) is connected with the switch instance.
-Upon receiving a trace, it checks the raw binrary for harcoded position of event id and parse it accordingly.
-Alough this approach could be less flexible, it is efficient and requires only a few changes, so we adopted it.
+Upon receiving a trace, it checks the raw binary for hardcoded position of event id and parse it accordingly.
+Although this approach could be less flexible, it is efficient and requires only a few changes, so we adopted it.

 Traces in BMv2 is handled by an event logger, where trace is produced upon an event is triggered.
 For instance, BMv2 supports `ActionExecute` which produces a trace whenever an action is executed.
 Similarly, a new event called `FanoutGen` is produced each time a packet is replicated for fanout.